DavisPL-Teaching/189c/review/final_study_guide.md

 - The programmer only has limited about of time/effort, what tool should they use?
 - The programmer cares about proving the program is safe on ALL inputs, which tool should they use?
-- The software code needs to be verified but still interact with an existing Python code base, which tool should the use?
+- The software needs to be verified but still interact with an existing Python code base, which tool should the use?
 - Use critical thinking, and rely on what you have learned about the tools in this class!